FamilySearch/gedcomx/specifications/json-format-specification.md

 ## 3.1 The "Identifier" Data Type

-In JSON the `http://gedcomx.org/v1/Identifier` data type is always serialized in the context of a set of identifiers, which is represented using a JSON object.
+In JSON, the `http://gedcomx.org/v1/Identifier` data type is always serialized in the context of a set of identifiers, which is represented using a JSON object.
 The name of each member of the object is the identifier `type`.
 The value of each member carries the string values of the identifiers of that type.
 All known GEDCOM X identifier types MAY carry multiple values, so the value of the member for each